-If there is no underlying disorder present, mucus in stool, abdominal bloating, and constipation are often helped by increasing water intake and taking herbal or food demulcents, substances that form a soothing film which soothes the intestinal lining.
+If there is no underlying disorder present, mucus in stool, abdominal bloating, and constipation may often helped by increasing water intake and taking herbal or food demulcents, substances that form a soothing film which soothes the intestinal lining.

 Bacterial or parasitic infections can also cause mucus in stool.
-They are often accompanied by a sudden onset of diarrhea, lower abdominal cramping, urgency and possibly blood in the stools.Address any change or abnormality in bowel movement with your physician immediately, as it can be a sign of a serious disorder.
+They are often accompanied by a sudden onset of diarrhea, lower abdominal cramping, urgency and possibly blood in the stools.